epolewski/EricLLM/README.md

 # EricLLM
 A fast batching API to serve LLM models

 Update 12/29/2023: I improved the way the API handles requests.
 It's now about 20% faster and latency is much less!
 Also added an average tokens/sec count per thread.
 You can add those together to get your tokens/sec more easily.
+Decreased the client request latency as well that's not reflected in the generated tokens/sec shown in the console but did reflect in my benchmarking script.

 ## Installation